 In 2015 Salaries, Wages & Fees decreased by \$11.6 million, or 1.4% from \$844.3 million in 2014 to \$832.6 million in 2015.
 This decrease is primarily attributable to the bonding of termination compensation for the Police Department and utilizing funds from the Employee Accrued Liability Fund.
 Overtime expenses decreased by 7.3% in 2015 compared to 2014.
 Overtime for the Police Department accounted for 72.5% of the \$91.5 million total overtime costs countywide.
+The 2016

-The 2016 Projection for Salaries, Wages & Fees is \$882.8 million an increase of \$50.1 million, or 6.0% from the 2015 actual.
+Projection for Salaries, Wages & Fees is \$882.8 million an increase of \$50.1 million, or 6.0% from the 2015 actual.
 This increase is primarily attributable to the impacts of the labor agreements made with CSEA, COBA, PBA, SOA and DAI, as well as salary adjustments for non-union employees that align with these labor agreements.
 Termination compensation is also projected higher for the Police Department and the Correctional Center, as the County no longer borrows for these costs.
 Overtime is projected at \$95.5 million, an increase of 4.4% from the 2015 actual, of which the Police Department projects to account for 69.0% of the total overtime expense countywide.
 The most significant trend in Salaries, Wages & Fees from 2012-2016 has been the successful implementation of various corrective actions, which have enabled the County to achieve and maintain the lowest full-time headcount in several decades.

-The 2017 Proposed Budget for Salaries, Wages & Fees is \$913.0 million, \$30.2 million or 3.4 % greater than the 2016 Projection.
-This increase is primarily attributable to the impact of the Civil Service Employees Association (CSEA), Police Benevolent Association (PBA), Detectives Association Inc. (DAI), Superior Officers Association (SOA) and Correction Officers Benevolent Association (COBA) labor agreements the County Legislature and NIFA approved in 2014.
-Salaries, Wages & Fees includes Terminal Leave expense of \$48.1 million, an increase of 9.1% compared to the 2016 Projection.
-The Police Department accounts for \$39.2 million of the Terminal Leave expense due to anticipated police officer separations from service.
-The County anticipates that 135 officers will separate from service in 2017, but has funded contingency for an additional 20 officers.
-These contractual salary and Terminal Leave increases are partially offset by decreases in overtime and attrition savings.
+The 2017 Adopted Budget for Salaries, Wages & Fees is \$898.7 million, an increase of \$15.9 million or 1.8% greater than the 2016 Projection.
+This increase is primarily attributable to the impacts of the Civil Service Employees Association (CSEA), Police Benevolent Association (PBA), Detectives Association, Inc. (DAI), Superior Officers Association (SOA) and Correction Officers Benevolent Association (COBA) labor agreements the County Legislature and the Nassau Interim Finance Authority (NIFA) approved in 2014.
+The impacts of these contractually negotiated labor agreements are partially offset by a decrease in overtime, anticipated attrition and the implementation other cost savings initiatives such as the elimination of funded vacancies and the postponement of the start date for Police Officer classes.

-The County's full-time workforce in the 2017 Proposed Budget is 7,625 and the County's on-board full-time positions total 7,430 as of September 1, 2016.
-The 2017 Proposed Budget funds 2,500 sworn officers for the Police Department comprised from the three police unions (1,773 PBA, 367 SOA and 360 DAI).
-This is an increase of 150 police officer positions when compared to the 2016 Adopted Budget number of 2,350.
-The County hired 151 new police officers in early June of 2016 in order to help offset retirements and the County also anticipates hiring 78 additional police officers in October 2016.
-The 2017 Proposed Budget projects that the County will hire 135 more police officers in 2017.
-The new officers will help the department curtail overtime expense and the cost will partially be offset by attrition savings.
+The County's full-time workforce in the 2017 Adopted Budget is 7,605 and the County's on-board full-time positions total 7,433 as of September 1, 2016.
+The 2017 Adopted Budget funds 2,500 sworn officers for the Police Department comprised from the three police unions (1,773 PBA, 367 SOA and 360 DAI).
+This is an increase of 150 more police officer positions compared to the 2016 Adopted Budget headcount of 2,350.
+The County hired 151 new police officers in June of 2016 in order to offset retirements.
+The County has delayed the hiring of the police classes.
+These classes are anticipated to come aboard in March and September of 2017.
+In addition to this class, the County also plans on hiring 135 more police officers in 2017 in order to reach the Adopted Budget headcount.
+The new officers will help the department curtail overtime expenses and will be partially offset by attrition savings.
 The Correctional Center also anticipates hiring 40 new Correction Officers in 2017.
-These new hires will be partially offset by attrition savings.
+These new hires will also be offset by attrition savings.